Brixen - based in one hotel

 - EUROBIKE developed route

-- Train journey from Bolzano – Brixen, Brixen – Brenner, Brixen – Toblach all incl. your bike
+- Train journeys from Bolzano – Brixen, Brixen – Brenner, Brixen – Toblach all incl. your bike

 - EUROBIKE signposting